King (2008 film): Plot

 Munna captures Baba, who reveals his motive for planning to kill Swapna, who is Chandu's daughter too.
-Pooja said what happened that day but doesn't kill King.
+Pooja said what happened that day but didn't kill King.
 The father and friends who cared for Bottu Seenu were Munna's people.
 Munna's real name is Bottu Seenu.
 King says that Ajay's mistake is unforgivable.
 King's family members are feeling sad, so he decides to leave.
 He dies in an explosion that takes place in his car.
 King's mother leaves and doesn't want anyone to look for her.
 Everyone else is probably still mad at Ajay.
-The fourth twist is that King is still alive.
+It is found that King is still alive.

-He reveals his plan only to Shravani: King asks Bhagath's henchman (who kidnapped Kittu at the beginning of the movie) to tell him about Bhagath's evil plans.
+He reveals his plan only to Shravani: King asks Bhagath's henchman (who kidnapped Ajay at the beginning of the movie) to tell him about Bhagath's evil plans.
 After King got shot, Munna took him to the hospital.
-Swapna's details were fake so they couldn't find her.
-He decided to play this double role drama.
-Bhagath's henchman/King's informer reveals the shooter is working for Bhagath, too but didn't find details about Swapna.
-When King met his uncles again, none of them had anything to do with it.
-King realized that Kittu was behind everything.
+Swapna's details were fake, so that they couldn't find her.
+He decided to play this double-role drama.
+Bhagath's henchman/King's informer reveals the shooter is working for Bhagath, too but doesn't find details about Swapna.
+When King met his uncles again, none had anything to do with it.
+King realized that Ajay was behind everything.
 King's informer blew up King's car after he escaped.
 This was King's plan too.
-The informer puts a bomb inside Bhagath's car too, so King talks to Bhagath on the phone before Bhagath dies.
+The informer puts a bomb inside Bhagath's car, too, so King talks to Bhagath on the phone before Bhagath dies.
 King pretends to be Sarath in front of everyone else.

-The final twist: Bottu Seenu/Munna's father and friends were responsible for messing up lights and pulling tables with rope in King's palace.
+Bottu Seenu/Munna's father and friends were responsible for messing up lights and pulling tables with rope in King's palace.
 They did it to make it look like King's spirit came for revenge.